NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

 ## 1. Damped Harmonic Oscillator

-The first problem considers an underdamped harmonic oscillator and is solved using a **physics-informed neural-network formulation**.
+The first problem considers an underdamped harmonic oscillator and uses a physics-informed neural-network formulation to learn its solution.

-The neural networks learn the solution of the governing differential equation while satisfying the relevant initial condition.
-The training data are sampled from the time interval

-\[
-t \in [0,8].
-\]
+The model is trained over the time interval:

+**t ∈ [0, 8]**

-A total of **124 points** are used for training and **500 points** are reserved for testing.
-Because the initial-condition point is included in the batches, each effective training batch contains 32 data points.
+A total of **124 training points** and **500 test points** are used.

+The initial condition is incorporated directly into the physics-informed formulation.

-### Classical neural network
+### Classical Neural Network

-The classical architecture contains **three hidden layers** with the **SiLU** activation function.
+The classical network contains **three hidden layers** with the **SiLU** activation function.

-The network produces two outputs, which are multiplied together to construct the final approximation to the solution.
-This multiplicative output structure was introduced to improve expressivity without increasing the network depth substantially.
-The same structural idea is used in the corresponding hybrid architecture.
+The model produces two outputs that are combined through a multiplicative structure to construct the final approximation to the solution.

 Three classical configurations are investigated: